 Carrington Junior School has an Additionally Resourced Provision for up to 8 children with a diagnosis of Autism Spectrum Disorder (ASD).
-We currently have four teaching assistants employed to support the ARP (one is a HLTA) and the SENDCo is the ARP Manager.
+We currently have four teaching assistants employed to support the ARP (one is a HLTA) and the Inclusion Manager is the ARP Manager.
 Through this provision Carrington Junior School provides:

 - Additional staff trained to meet the needs of children with ASD - An ARP classroom for children in the ARP to use when they register and when they are not integrating into mainstream classes.
-In here, children have their own desk and dividing board, where their individual timetables are visible. - A room for speech therapists, educational psychologists and other specialists to work with individual children. - Extra resources that help children to integrate and work with increased independence (such as a touch-screen laptop). - Additional activities to promote support in social aspects of development, such as Horseriding lessons and trips to the local shops.
+In here, children have their own learning station where their individual timetables are visible.

+- A room for speech therapists, educational psychologists and other specialists to work with individual children. - Extra resources that help children to integrate and work with increased independence (such as a touch-screen laptop).

 At Carrington Junior School, we use the ARP to support children to integrate into mainstream.
 Children will have individual timetables with varying times of integration, according to their needs.
-We hope that children begin their time at Carrington Junior School integrating for at least 50% of their timetable and with support, and that eventually the goal is that they will be confident to access 80% of their timetable in mainstream classes.
 Children are entitled to extra support when they integrate and arrangements are flexible around the child.
+All children who access the ARP will have a curriculum incorporating life skills as well as the National Curriculum provided by a specialist teacher.

 Mainstream class teachers are responsible for the learning of children in their year group who are in the ARP.
 Planning is done collaboratively and sufficiently differentiated work will be provided so that children from the ARP can access the lessons, whether they participate in the mainstream lesson or if they work on activities in the ARP with support.
-For lessons where children don't participate in mainstream lessons, these will be delivered by staff in the ARP.
+For lessons where children do not participate in mainstream lessons, these will be delivered by staff in the ARP.

 Requests for a place within the ARP at Carrington Junior School should be made to the Local Authority.
-However, visits to the ARP and meetings with the SENDCo/ HLTA can be arranged at any time by contacting the school.
+However, visits to the ARP and meetings with the Inclusion Manager can be arranged at any time by contacting the school.
 Further information is available on the school's website, or in the form of a leaflet from the school office.